Identifying Hydroxyl Groups: Lucas' Test & Oxidation Test

-This is part of the HSC Chemistry course under Module 8 Section 2: Analysis of Organic Substances.
+This is part of the HSC Chemistry course under the section: Analysis of Organic Substances

 HSC Chemistry Syllabus

-Identifying Hydroxyl Groups: Lucas' Test & Oxidation Tests
+Lucas' Test & Oxidation Tests For Alcohols

 This video explores the Lucas test and oxidation tests using acidified dichromate and permanganate solutions to distinguish between primary, secondary and tertiary alcohols.